information about Johann C. Schmid's "Marie Louka" music

 Marie Louka, and "Twilight Shadows," by Franz Von Falkenburg.

-The seven "writers of unusual ability" listed were pseudonyms of Johann C. Schmid.
-When published by
+All seven "writers of unusual ability" listed were pseudonyms of Johann C. Schmid.
+The reference to

 NEW YORK, 1912, January 27.

 Marie Louka, the prominent composer of music especially adapted to teaching purposes, has signed a contract

 to write exclusively for the Whitney-Warner Co., the organization of which, as a subsidiary to J. H. Remick &

 NEW YORK, 1912, March 2.
 This refers to the letter dated December 15, 1911.

 J. H. Remick & Co. has just published a letter received from Marie Louka, the prominent composer who has

 joined the staff of the Whitney-Warner Co., and forwarded to that company together with the manuscript of

 NEW YORK, 1912, April 6.
 Compare this entry with that for 1912 January 13.